Creating a Career Development Plan: Tips and Strategies

 - Gives you a way to improve yourself

-The process of creating a career plan involves analyzing strengths and weaknesses in skillsets then taking active steps toward professional improvement.
+A career development plan involves analyzing strengths and weaknesses in the skillsets before taking action to improve your professional development.

-The first step to create your career plan of development is to assess your current competencies, skillsets strengths, areas of strength, and areas where improvement is needed.
+The first step in creating your career development plan is to review your skills, competencies strengths, weaknesses, and areas where improvement is needed.

 Consider these questions:

-Answering these questions truthfully provides invaluable insights into the areas you must focus on within your work role to advance up the ladder with ease.
+Answering these questions truthfully provides important insights into what you must focus on within your job role to progress to the next level with ease.

 Determine Your Long-Term Goals